Meridian Bioscience (NASDAQ:VIVO) Issues FY 2021 Earnings Guidance

 Meridian Bioscience (NASDAQ:VIVO) issued an update on its FY 2021 earnings guidance on Friday morning.
 The company provided EPS guidance of $1.610-$1.670 for the period, compared to the Thomson Reuters consensus EPS estimate of $1.720.
 The company issued revenue guidance of $308 million-$314 million, compared to the consensus revenue estimate of $326.05 million.

-Meridian Bioscience (NASDAQ:VIVO) last issued its earnings results on Thursday, August 5th.
-The company reported $0.22 earnings per share for the quarter, missing the consensus estimate of $0.31 by ($0.09).
-Meridian Bioscience had a return on equity of 32.03% and a net margin of 26.62%.
-Research analysts forecast that Meridian Bioscience will post 1.72 EPS for the current fiscal year.
+Meridian Bioscience (NASDAQ:VIVO) last released its quarterly earnings results on Thursday, August 5th.
+The company reported $0.22 EPS for the quarter, missing the Thomson Reuters’ consensus estimate of $0.31 by ($0.09).
+Meridian Bioscience had a net margin of 23.29% and a return on equity of 24.58%.
+As a group, equities analysts expect that Meridian Bioscience will post 1.63 EPS for the current fiscal year.

 Meridian Bioscience Company Profile